 Foils vs Balayage

 It's very likely that your colorist will recommend highlight foils if you want a big color shift.
 Taking dark hair four or more shades lighter tends to work best with this technique.
-This is also true if you want hair that has a lot of contrast and are thinking about both highlights and lowlights or an even distribution of color.
+This is also true if you want hair that has a lot of contrast with both highlights and lowlights or prefer an even distribution of color.

 If you are looking to add non-uniform chunks or sweeps of color, balayage is a better option.
 The method offers your stylist more freedom to add color that fits and highlights your cut, face shape, and, of course, your personal style.
-So, if you have more of a carefree attitude, she can make your hair match.
+So, if you have more of a carefree attitude, let your colorist make your hair match.

 Balayage is also great for face-framing highlights.
-Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight hair's the mid-section and ends.
-For that reason, it's definitely the best method for getting those beautiful and funky ombré highlights.
+Where foils often target the full shaft of hair, including the roots, balayage is frequently used to highlight from mid-length to ends.

-If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be your better bet.
+If you prefer to avoid the maintenance of getting your hair colored every six to eight weeks, balayage may be a better match.
 Foil highlights have an obvious demarcation, so any new growth is obvious.
 Balayage is less obvious and allows you to go longer between salon visits—even just three to four times a year—and it grows out beautifully.

 The Best Candidates for Balayage